e-clearing-net/OCHP/OCHP-direct.md

 ### DirectEvseStatus.req

-This contains the field definition of the AddServiceEndpoints.req sent by the MDM or CMS towards the CHS.
+This contains the field definition of the DirectEvseStatus.req sent by the MDM towards the CMS.

  Field Name      |  Field Type  |  Card.  |  Description
 :----------------|:-------------|:--------|:------------